rordenlab/dcm2niix/docs/source/dcm2niix.rst

 -z <y/i/n>      Desired compression method.
 The "y"es option uses the external
                 program pigz if available.
-The "i" option compresses the image using the slower slower built-in compression routines.
+The "i" option compresses the image using the slower built-in compression routines.

 Licensing
 ---------